mrbiggbrain/ArenaDecks.com/Posts/Static/Histroic Starter Decks.md

 {% enddeck %}

 Skeleton Tribal.
 Yes you heard me, Skeleton Tribal.
 This deck packs more punch then you might be expecting.
-With a full 8 lords and plenty of card advantage you'll have no problem chipping in for damage turn after turn. <auto-card>Death Baron</auto-card> is guaranteed to make your opponents blocks less favorable, while <auto-card>Death-Priest of Myrkul</auto-card> is a great way to make sure your always swinging in with your creatures.
-Finally <auto-card>Skeletal Swarming</auto-card> can overwhelm your opponent very quickly, especially if your creatures are getting death touch.
+With a full 8 lords and plenty of card advantage you'll have no problem chipping in for damage turn after turn. {%card%}Death Baron{%endcard%} is guaranteed to make your opponents blocks less favorable, while {%card%}Death-Priest of Myrkul{%endcard%} is a great way to make sure your always swinging in with your creatures.
+Finally {%card%}Skeletal Swarming{%endcard%} can overwhelm your opponent very quickly, especially if your creatures are getting death touch.

-<auto-card>Village Rites</auto-card>, <auto-card>Moldervine Reclamation</auto-card>, and <auto-card>The Great Henge</auto-card> ensure your hand is always filled with cards to play and a full suit of recursive threats (<auto-card>Sanitarium Skeleton</auto-card>, <auto-card>Reassembling Skeleton</auto-card>) ensure that you'll always have threats to spend your mana on.
+{%card%}Village Rites{%endcard%}, {%card%}Moldervine Reclamation{%endcard%}, and {%card%}The Great Henge{%endcard%} ensure your hand is always filled with cards to play and a full suit of recursive threats ({%card%}Sanitarium Skeleton{%endcard%}, {%card%}Reassembling Skeleton{%endcard%}) ensure that you'll always have threats to spend your mana on.

-A small but effective removal package (<auto-card>Binding the Old Gods</auto-card>) makes sure you can deal with a wide range of permeants while serving to move you along towards your plan.
+A small but effective removal package ({%card%}Binding the Old Gods{%endcard%}) makes sure you can deal with a wide range of permeants while serving to move you along towards your plan.